UX Design & Research, UI Design

 Second Stop: Habitat for Humanity, Bellingham, Washington

-After touring Habitat's community thrift store, we chatted with Program Manager Janet about the organization's goals and staffing habits.
+After touring Habitat's thrift store, we chatted with Program Manager Janet about the organization's goals and staffing habits.
 Finding consistent volunteers was difficult for them too-- weekend opportunities tended to fill up faster than recurring weekly positions.

 - Finding volunteers that are skilled in a certain field is difficult